arundasan91/Macular-Degeneration/docs/index.md

 # NIH AREDS Labelling Scheme
 Ref: [ncbi.nlm.nih.gov](https://www.ncbi.nlm.nih.gov/projects/gap/cgi-bin/GetPdf.cgi?id=phd001138)

+AREDS participants who were not assigned a final AMD phenotype of NV AMD, GA, both NV AMD and GA, or Questionable Advanced AMD were categorized by the AREDS Coordinating Center using the algorithm described below:

 - **Large Drusen**: Large drusen (≥ 125 microns in diameter) in at least one eye at the last study visit and in at least one other study visit (in the same eye).
 - **Large Drusen Questionable 1**: Large drusen in at least one eye at 2 or more visits (other than the